jpedro/jpedro.github.io/.posts/scrum.md

 These are 5 ceremonies:

-- Sprint Planning: Required
+- Sprint Planning

-  Should be done every week or every cycle.
+  Should be done _every_ week or every cycle.
+The only one needed.

-- Daily Scrum: Optional
+- Daily Scrum

   Should be optional.
 Most of time people just say "I did this and I'll continue on it".
+Why.
+Even.
+Bother?!

 - Sprint Demo: Unnecessary